How To Buy Land In Japan: What To Know To Build Your Home

 How long can I live in Japan if I buy a house?

 Buying a house in Japan is not directly tied to how long you can live here.
-That is based on your residency or visa status.
-For example, you can live in Japan indefinitely if you have PR or live in Japan as long as your visa status is valid.
-The other method is staying in Japan while on a tourist visa, though you are not considered a resident.
+Your length of stay is determined by your residency or visa status—not property ownership.
+For example, if you hold permanent residency (PR), you can live in Japan indefinitely.
+Otherwise, you can stay as long as your visa remains valid.
+Some people also stay in Japan on a tourist visa, but this does not grant residency status and typically limits your stay to 90 days per visit.

 How much is land tax in Japan?